m0ngr31/kanzi/README.md

 OpenShift makes it easy to get it up and running and it is completely free to use.
 This way you won't have to worry about spinning up a VPS somewhere and fiddling with SSL certs, WSGI configs, Python packages, ect.
 Heroku will work fine as well, and has a similar setup, but the free tier requires the `dyno` to sleep for 6 hours a day and goes to sleep after approximately 30 minutes of inactivity, which would be a hassle to deal with.

 Once you have setup an OpenShift account setup, go ahead and [install the command line tool](https://developers.openshift.com/en/managing-client-tools.html) (You'll need Ruby installed).
 From the cli, you'll be able to create a new app that will create a folder with a git repo initialized.
-Go into that directory and replace the `wsgi.py` file and add the `kodi.py` files from this repo.
+Go into that directory and replace the `wsgi.py` file and add the `kodi.py` and `requirements.txt` files from this repo.

 Once you have everything ready, you can setup the following environment variables to talk to your Kodi box: